joshuaeckroth/cse230-website/homework/homework-5.markdown

 function, that only has two integers as its parameters, and that returns an integer.

+**Some advice:** Use the GCD function in the constructor that has two inputs (numerator and denominator); only use the GCD function here.
+Then, like the code example above, every other function (e.g. `add`, `div`, etc.) should call the constructor.
+That way, every function returns a reduced form of the answer.

 Provide a `main` function that thoroughly tests your class implementation (write a little test for each of the functions).